U7 & U8 TRAVEL TEAMS

 The Michigan Wolves have arguably the best staff in the region.
 All our staff are licensed through US Soccer and the United Soccer Coaches organizations.
 For more information please check out the TEAMS page and COACHES bios.

 The U7 & U8 Age Group Director is Dan Mellors.
-Dan have over 15 years of coaching experience and developed his expertise of working with young players at Livonia City Soccer Club and AC Milan before joining the Wolves.
+Dan has over 25 years of coaching experience and developed his expertise of working with young players at Livonia City Soccer Club and AC Milan before joining the Wolves.
 He holds US Youth Soccers 'National Youth' License, United Soccer Coaches 'Premier Diploma and US Soccer 'C' License.

 The Wolves have arguably the best facilities in the state.
-Our teams primarily utilize the St. Joe’s Sports Dome and the lighted outdoor stadium field at Schoolcraft College.
+Our teams primarily utilize the Trinity Health Sports Dome, Mercy Elite Sports Center and the lighted outdoor stadium field at Schoolcraft College.

 Our teams play in tournaments both in Michigan and around the region.
 Our objective when choosing tournaments is to find events that will provide meaningful competitive games against competition we usually do not find in league play.